afternoonwalsh/montreal_cyclists/README.md

  - montreal_cyclists.drawio (Data model diagram)
  - virtual machine installations.txt (Commands to use in the Google VM instance)

-For more information on this project, please check out the following Medium article:
+For more information on this project, please check out the following Medium article: https://medium.com/@patrick.ml.walsh/mage-bigquery-and-bundled-up-bike-trips-672c041f808a

-For questions about this project and its Mage AI, BigQuery, Python, or Power BI components, feel free to reach out at patrick.ml.walsh@gmail.com
+For questions or ideas on this project and its Mage AI, Google Cloud, Python, or Power BI components, feel free to reach out at patrick.ml.walsh@gmail.com.

-With questions or suggestions, feel free to email me at patrick.ml.walsh@gmail.com.
 Thanks!